benhook1013/space-game/PLAN.md

 # 🚀 Space Game Development Plan

-Small mobile‑first 2D shooter built with Flutter and Flame.
+Tiny mobile‑first 2D shooter built with Flutter and Flame.
-The goal is a lightweight PWA prototype that one developer can iterate on quickly.
+Target: an installable PWA that a solo developer can iterate on quickly.

 ## 🎯 Goals